tanmoyie/tanmoyie.github.io/README.md

   <div>
     <p>
-      I love solving problems using data.
-I have 5+ years of experience solving transportation and FinTech problems using AI and operations research tools.
-I hold a PhD in Industrial Engineering (Operations Research specialization) from Dalhousie University.
-I’m a postdoctoral researcher in Operations Research and my focus is on optimizing vehicle routing, inc. developing exact algorithms including Column Generation and Benders Decomposition, and AI-driven logistics systems.<br>
+      I am passionate about solving real-world problems through data-driven decision-making.I have over 5 years of experience using AI and operations research to solve problems in transportation and FinTech.
+My work combines data-driven analysis with practical solutions in logistics and AI systems.<br>
+I am a postdoctoral scientist in Operations Research, focusing on vehicle routing optimization, the development of exact algorithms such as Column Generation and Benders Decomposition, and heuristics.
+I hold a Ph.D. in Industrial Engineering with a specialization in Operations Research from Dalhousie University, Canada.<br>
     </p>
   </div>
 </div>